Rejjak/rn-riyo-cli/README.md

 ### How to use?

-At the time of creating a new project, please generate a project structure with this CLI, just beacuse of maintain the best project structure till finished your app completly.Please follow the below steps--
+If your system already setup, please follow the below steps

 STEP-1
 ```sh